Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry

-First, we'll check that the twisting data we've been discussing preserves the fibers of the maps $\sigma$ from $\bun_G$ and $\pi$ to $\bun_G$ as in corollary \ref{fiberwise_action_corollary}, so the twist remains fiberwise formal.
+First, we'll check that the twisting data we've been discussing preserves the fibers of the maps $\sigma$ from $\bun_G$ and $\pi$ to $\bun_G$ as in Corollary \ref{fiberwise_action_corollary}, so the twist remains fiberwise formal.

-\begin{prop} The twisting data associated to the holomorphic twist preserve the fibers of the zero section map $\sigma \colon \bun_G(U) \to \EOM(U)$ and the projection map $\pi \colon \EOM(U) \to \bun_G(U)$ for an open set $U \sub \CC^2$, as in definition \ref{preserves_fibers_def}. \end{prop}
+\begin{prop} The twisting data associated to the holomorphic twist preserve the fibers of the zero section map $\sigma \colon \bun_G(U) \to \EOM(U)$ and the projection map $\pi \colon \EOM(U) \to \bun_G(U)$ for an open set $U \sub \CC^2$, as in Definition \ref{preserves_fibers_def}. \end{prop}

 \begin{proof} We can check the holomorphic twist preserves the fibers at the super twistor space level.
-For holomorphic Chern-Simons theory on super-twistor space the relevant map $\pi\colon \bun_G(\PT^{N=4} \bs \bb{CP}^1) \to \bun_G(\PT \bs \bb{CP}^1)$ is given by pulling back under the zero section of the super vector bundle $\Pi \OO(-1)^4$.
+For holomorphic Chern--Simons theory on super-twistor space the relevant map $\pi\colon \bun_G(\PT^{N=4} \bs \bb{CP}^1) \to \bun_G(\PT \bs \bb{CP}^1)$ is given by pulling back under the zero section of the super vector bundle $\Pi \OO(-1)^4$.
 The twisting data acts by pairing with a section of $\OO(1) \inj (\OO(-1)^4)^*$, the dual to the first factor, which acts on the fibers by multiplication by that section in the coefficient $\sym(\Pi(\OO(1)^4))$.
 In particular, the fibers are preserved, so the twisting data acts trivially on the image of $d\pi$.
 Also pairing with such a section preserves the zero-section of the bundle over $\PT$, thus the image of the section $\sigma$ and therefore the twisting data acts trivially on the image of $d\sigma$. \end{proof}

-As such, we can compute the holomorphic twist by computing the restricted relative shifted tangent complex as a sheaf over $\bun_G$, twisting the fibers, and applying Gaitsgory-Rozenblyum's theorem as in corollary \ref{fiberwise_action_corollary}.
+As such, we can compute the holomorphic twist by computing the restricted relative shifted tangent complex as a sheaf over $\bun_G$, twisting the fibers, and applying Gaitsgory--Rozenblyum's theorem as in Corollary \ref{fiberwise_action_corollary}.

 \begin{theorem} The solutions to the equations of motion in the holomorphically twisted $N=4$ SYM theory on $\CC^2$ near an open set $U$ are given by

 \end{theorem}